Non-implosion mechanism of 3D incompessible Euler equations: Introduction

+From the steps above, we demonstrate that the $L^1([0,t];L^\infty(D_0))$-norm of both $\omega$ and $\frac{u_r}{r}$ exhibits finite-time blow-up as $t$ goes to a finite time $T^\ast$.
+In addition, the time integrability of the velocity is rigorously examined.
+Regarding the choice of weights $w^K$, $w^\eta$, $w^\lambda$ employed above, we only prove that \eqref{est-theo-1} and \eqref{est-theo-2} hold for all $p\in[1,\frac{2}{2-\beta})$.
+In the course of the preceding analysis, it is observed that the time integrability of velocity is closely related to the decay at infinity of both the fundamental solution $F^\ast_\gamma$ and the perturbation $g$.
+This observation necessitates the use of new energy estimates with strengthened weights.
+More precisely, the admissible range of the weight parameter, raised to a certain power, falls within an interval related to $\beta$ and $\gamma$.
+Accordingly, we can prove \eqref{est-theo-2} with the range $\frac{2}{2-\beta}\leq p<\infty$ and \eqref{est-theo-2'} when $\gamma<\beta$.
+The proof, with full details, is presented in Section \ref{sec:non-implosion}.

 \textbf{Organization}.
 In Section \ref{sec:notation}, we set up some basic notations, which will be used extensively throughout this paper.
 Section \ref{sec:toy model} presents our analysis of the fundamental model, establishing both parameter stability and energy estimates for the fundamental self-similar solutions.
 Section \ref{sec:analysis} is devoted to asymptotic analysis of the self-similar system.
 In Section \ref{sec:Coer}, we establish the coercivity estimate and the parameter stability of the main operator.
 We derive the elliptic estimates of the solutions in Section \ref{sec:Elli}, while we treat the transport term in Section \ref{sec:Est-T}.
-Building upon these foundations, we show the blow-up phenomenon of the Euler equations in Section \ref{sec:blow-up}.
-Specifically, we present complete proofs of Theorem \ref{Theo2} and Theorem \ref{Theo1}.
+Building upon these foundations, we complete the proof of Theorem \ref{Theo1} and show the blow-up phenomenon of the Euler equations in Section \ref{sec:blow-up}.
+In section \ref{sec:non-implosion}, we further study the time integrability of the solutions and complete the proof of Theorem \ref{Theo2}.